rschristopher/rschristopher.github.io/src/criticisms/scalability.md

  (the economic game), it's unlikely a given sovereign would grow too large
  (before disintegrating into smaller sovereigns).
-People would be free to go from one sovereign to another; you're working for Bitcoin after all.
+People would be free to work with different sovereigns; you're working for Bitcoin after all.
 Sovereigns need workers and people, they're always hiring (otherwise why waste the